 Help for those with severe scoliosis

-The effects of severe scoliosis are multifaceted and can be dealt with in numerous different ways.
+The effects of severe scoliosis are multifaceted and can be dealt with in a number of different ways.
 Doctors may prescribe medication to help with chronic pain, whereas the psychological impact of scoliosis (e.g. negative body image, low self-esteem) can sometimes be helped by counselling.

-As mentioned above, surgery is often recommended as a means of correcting more pronounced spinal curvatures, but this is not always necessary, even in severe cases.
+As mentioned, surgery is often recommended as a means of correcting more pronounced spinal curvatures, but this is not always necessary, even in severe cases.
 Here at Scoliosis SOS, we routinely treat patients with Cobb angle measurements of 60 degrees or more - in fact, our ScolioGold

 treatment courses have helped people exhibiting curves of up to 120 degrees